GeorgeCiesinski/blog/_posts/2022-03-21-introduction-to-sass.markdown

 The move was pretty challenging on the other hand.
 I had a bad idea and thought it would be smart to move all the small things a few days early, then rent a small cargo van to move the big stuff.
 On the day I was moving the big stuff, my entire body was in pain and I barely finished on time.
 To make matters worse one of our neighbours stole my cat tree!
 After this, I spent an entire month moving small stuff that wasn't moved before.
 Either way, long story short, I decided to hire movers in the future.

+I also think it is important to mention the war in Ukraine.
+Shortly after my move, the war broke out and consumed much of my free time as I was trying to learn about the conflict and deal with the depression comes with war media consumption.
+To make a long story short, the videos of the suffering and wholesale destruction of a cities that look like my own took me some time to get over, and I found that I felt more worn out than usual.
+I realized how lucky I am to live in a stable and relatively peaceful country despite still facing many domestic issues here.

 Anyways, onto my long overdue blog post!

 # What is CSS